bketelsen/coreos-kubernetes-digitalocean/README.md

 ## Use this guide to get a Kubernetes cluster running on CoreOS linux on your Digital Ocean account.

 This guide is far from perfect, and can be probably be improved/automated quite a bit.
+Please send pull requests for corrections, clarifications and omissions.

 ## Step 1
 You're going to need a Digital Ocean account.
 If you don't have one, click [here](https://www.digitalocean.com/?refcode=9dd266a276e6) and use my referral link to get you (and me!) some free credit on Digital Ocean.
 I host all the Gopher Academy and GopherCon sites on Digital Ocean, so your referral credits will be put to good use.